The-SS/quadrotor_trajectory/README.md

 # quadrotor_trajectory
-Generating minimum snap trajectories between waypoints for quadrotors The package has been tested on MacOS running Sierra 10.12.6
+Generating minimum snap trajectories between waypoints for quadrotors The package has been tested on ~~MacOS running Sierra 10.12.6~~ Ubuntu 20.04.3 LTS with Python 3.10.
+See below for instructions on how to install and run the code.

 ## Installing the package
 - Install cvxpy by following the guide at [this link](http://www.cvxpy.org/en/latest/install/index.html).